The S-Hamiltonian Cycle Problem: Preliminaries and Problem Statement

 \section{Preliminaries and Problem Statement}

 \subparagraph*{Standard graph notions.} All graphs in this paper are undirected, do not feature self-loops, are non-empty (i.e., have at least one vertex), and are simple graphs (i.e., without parallel edges).
 Furthermore, we always assume that graphs are connected.
-Formally then, a \emph{graph} $G = (V, E)$ consists of a finite set of vertices $V$ (also denoted $V(G)$) and a set of edges $E$ (also denoted $E(G)$) which is a set of vertex pairs, i.e., the edge \edge{u,v} connects the distinct vertices $u$ and $v$, and we also say the edge is \emph{incident} to~$u$ and to~$v$, and that $u$ and $v$ are \emph{adjacent}.
-A \emph{subgraph} of~$G$ is a graph $(V, E')$ with $E' \subseteq E$.
+Formally then, a \emph{graph} $G = (V, E)$ consists of a finite set of vertices $V$ (also denoted $V(G)$) and a set of edges $E$ (also denoted $E(G)$) which is a set of pairs of vertices, i.e., the edge \edge{u,v} connects the distinct vertices $u$ and $v$, and we also say the edge is \emph{incident} to~$u$ and to~$v$, and that $u$ and $v$ are \emph{adjacent}.
+A \emph{spanning subgraph} of~$G$ is a graph $(V, E')$ with $E' \subseteq E$ that is connected.
 A \emph{tree} is an acyclic graph, and it is a \emph{rooted tree} if a vertex has been designated as the root.
-A \emph{spanning tree} $T$ of $G$ is a subgraph of $G$ which is a tree and that includes all vertices of $G$.
+A \emph{spanning tree} $T$ of $G$ is a spanning subgraph of $G$ which is a tree.

 A \emph{walk} in a graph $G$ is a sequence of vertices $(v_0, v_1, \dots, v_k)$ such that for each $i \in \{0, \dots, k-1\}$ the vertices $v_i$ and $v_{i+1}$ are adjacent.
-The \emph{length} of the walk is the number $k$ of edges.
+The \emph{length} of the walk is defined as the number of edges traversed, which is \(k\).
 A \emph{simple path} in a graph $G$ is a walk where all vertices are distinct, and a \emph{simple cycle} is a simple path where the first and the last vertices are adjacent.
+The length of a cycle is then defined as one more than the length of its defining walk.
 We require graphs to be \emph{connected}, i.e., for any choice of two vertices there exists a walk that connects them.